Queen Elizabeth Review and Specifications

 In October 2011, the vessel changed its registry (flag-state) from the UK to Bermuda, which allows cruise wedding ceremonies to be held on the ship.
 The word “Southampton” on the stern was replaced with “Hamilton”.

 On March 12, 2013, the cruise liner passed by RMS Queen Mary - an earlier Cunard fleet member.
 QM is now permanently docked at Long Beach CA (Los Angeles), serving as ship hotel.

-In 2019, Cunard repositioned the liner for a 2-month long season in Australia (February-March), with departures from homeports Melbourne and Sydney on 7 cruises to NZ, South Australia and Tasmania.
-For ship's Australian deployment, Cunard partnered with 4 local brands (R.M.Williams / fashion, Akubra Hats, Starward Whisky / distillery, and Australian Dance Theatre).
+In 2019, Cunard repositioned the liner for a 2-month long season in Australia (February-March), with departures from homeports Melbourne and Sydney on 7 cruises to NZ, South Australia, and Tasmania.
+For ship's Australian deployment, Cunard partnered with 4 local brands (R.M.Williams / fashion, Akubra Hats, Starward Whisky/distillery, and Australian Dance Theatre).
 Under the Starward distillery partnership, the ship carried "The Seafarer" (225-litre barrel of the boutique whisky).
-It was loaded in Sydney NSW and positioned on the top deck to spend 12 months around the world, then will be opened in February 2019 at the Australian season's start.
+It was loaded in Sydney NSW and positioned on the top deck to spend 12 months around the world, and will be opened in February 2019 at the Australian season's start.
 The partnership with Australian Dance Theatre will result in live performances, along with onboard dance classes and workshops.

 Cunard cruises Alaska 2019-2020

-- Lectures by Dr Rachel Cartwright - naturalist with 20+ years of experience in Alaska
+- Lectures by Dr. Rachel Cartwright - a naturalist with 20+ years of experience in Alaska

 - Live performances by Alaska Native Voices and members of Huna Tinglet tribe

 - Presentations by LaDonna Rose Gundersen - cookbook author and commercial fisherwoman